 What patients cannot take Tylenol?

-Any patient with a diagnosis of severe or decompensated liver failure should avoid Tylenol.
+Patients diagnosed with advanced or decompensated liver failure should not take Tylenol.

 What medications should you not take with Tylenol?